-Now, there are times when a customer IS right.
-In these situations, it behooves you to do whatever you can to correct the mistake and make the customer happy within reason.
+There are absolutely times when a customer IS right.
+In these situations, it behooves you to do whatever you can to correct the mistake and make the customer happy.
 I’ll share an example.
 I did business with a ton of house flippers over the years, and one of them was arguably our best customer.
 I got a call from him randomly one day after we’d delivered an order.
 He’s obviously upset (at the situation, but it’s still obvious).
 Somehow, he’d received two 30” cabinets instead of the two 36” cabinets that were on his order and he had paid for.
 Not only that, but they also had a countertop template scheduled in two days.
 Holy shit is right!
 My first instinct (and it should be yours too) when something like this happens is to check and see if I fucked up.
 You’ll find that the majority of mistakes in your workplace are the result of that careless idiot you look at in the mirror every morning.
 Accept it, check yourself and move on.
 I promise you’ll be happier.
 Anyway, sure enough it was my fault.
 I checked the e-mail I’d sent to place the rush order and I’d typed 30 instead of 36.
 Such a stupid mistake.
 Now, there’s a lot of debate on what the correct approach is when you find that you’ve made a mistake.
 Unfortunately, we live in a world that rarely rewards honesty.
-Usually, I er on the side of honesty is the best policy.
-BUT, when you’re dealing with a high value and/or repeat customer, your reputation is everything.
-So, what did I do?
-I totally blamed someone else.
-There are a ton of books and self-help gurus that will tell you to always take ownership.
-I’d say that’s the correct path most of the time.
-But the sad reality is that in the business world, some people don’t accept the fact that you’re human and even if you take responsibility and fix it, they’ll never look at you the same way again.
+But, I err on the side of honesty is the best policy.
 I came up with a plan super fast and implemented it.
-I luckily had one 36” cabinet in stock and could modify another one, I just needed the parts.
+Whenever you're in a situation like this, the best advice I can give is to come up with a plan of action, and THEN come clean about the mistake that was made.
+Be honest with your client, but have the plan to fix it.
+Generally this will soften the blow at least a little bit, but make sure you can follow through.
+Luckily I had one 36” cabinet in stock and could modify another one, I just needed the parts.
 So that’s what I did.
-My customer was happy, and I looked like a rockstar.
-The important distinction here is I saved my reputation without directly damaging someone else’s.
-My cabinet manufacturer had zero direct dealing with my customer.
-I dealt with him directly.
-My reputation was more important for both businesses.
-The more cabinets I sold, the more money we both made.
-Before you start judging me too harshly, I’ve done the favor for several contractors in my time.
-People tend to me less angry when the screw up comes from someone they don’t deal with directly.
-Maybe it’s the absence of a clearly defined target.
-Who knows?
+My customer was happy in the end and I didn't compromise my reputation by trying to hide things.
+Fair warning, this will usually cost you money and time.
+Deal with it.
+It's your mistake, so you get to bear the burden.
+Business is not for the faint of heart.

 Now, an example of a time a customer was dead wrong.
 I’ll do my best to give the condensed version, but this whole story spans about a year and a half.
 Yes, you read that correctly.
 We had a customer whose real name I can’t give you for obvious reasons.
 So we’ll call him Captain Dipshit McFuckface.
 This gentleman bought a kitchen off of us while we were set up at a trade show.
 Keep in mind, I’ve sold these exact cabinets for about 15 years at this point.
 I know them inside and out.
 Certainly better than any customer would know.
 However, McFuckface was an engineer and therefore knew everything.

-Slight rant: I hate engineers.
+Slight rant: I hate dealing with engineers.
 If you’re an engineer reading this, sorry not sorry.
-You’re a prick.
-It seems to be a prerequisite of the job.
+Being a know-it- all seems to be a prerequisite of the job.
 Also, have you ever noticed how they always find a way to drop their job into a conversation.
 It’s like, “Hi!
 My name is Captain Dipshit McFuckface, and I’M AN ENGINEER”.
 End rant.

 Long story short, the cabinets had been assembled for 9 months before he picked them up.
 They’d been sitting in a warehouse, in the way, and being constantly moved.
 Granted, he had some legitimate issues.
 All of these were fixed with no questions asked and as timely as possible given that this was the height of the Covid-19 lockdowns and getting ANYTHING was a bear.
 The problems started coming up when this “engineer” was being a moron.
 For example, he called me one day complaining that he couldn’t get his hinges to stay tight to the cabinet and he was afraid he was going to strip the screws out.
 Completely confused (as I’d mounted several thousand of these hinges by this point) I told him it was probably his drill bit needing changed out.
 He then said that couldn’t be the case because he wasn’t using a drill bit.
 Now I’m completely lost.
 I then asked if he was using a hand screwdriver and he snapped back with “well what else would I use”?